Ochiengsteven/Articles/proffessional-github-profile.md

 [Keep your Activity green with small daily commits](keep-your-activity-green-with-small-daily-commits.md)

-**Apply what you've learned**

-1. If you don't already have a dedicated block of time each day for committing to GitHub, create a calendar block and set up a calendar alert to remind you to commit something each day to GitHub.
+> If you don't already have a dedicated block of time each day for committing to GitHub, create a calendar block and set up a calendar alert to remind you to commit something each day to GitHub.

 ### EXTRA TIPS